What are carbon offset projects?

 - Ecological and financial additionality: The criterion of additionality specifies that a carbon offset project must lead to lower emissions than would be the case without the project.
 In addition, project developers must prove that the project is dependent on further financing from the sale of Verified Emission Reductions (VERs) and could not be realised otherwise.

 - Exclusion of double counting: It must be ensured that a VER is only issued once.

 - Permanence: The criterion of permanence ensures that emission reductions occur over a longer period and not just in the short term.
 This is done to ensure a long-term positive benefit for the climate and to guarantee that VERs can be used in good faith to balance emissions.

 - Regular independent audits: Carbon offset projects must be validated by recognised Validation and Verification Bodies (VVBs) and regularly assessed regarding all the above criteria.
 VVBs check compliance with the respective methodology and verify the actual amount of emissions saved ex post.

 Why are carbon offset projects worthwhile?

-To learn more about carbon offset projects, visit the ClimatePartner Academy.
+Interested in learning more about carbon offset projects?
+Visit the ClimatePartner Academy.